Mortgage Calculator

 If the customer defaults under the Ijarah then it must purchase the financier's interest in the property for an amount equal to amounts outstanding under the

-Essential Elements of Ijarah Under the Shariah
+Essential Elements of Ijarah Under the Sharia

 We now discuss the basic rules governing Ijarah as enumerated in the Islamic Fiqh and how they apply to this product.

 Unlike the contract of sale, the agreement of Ijarah can be effected for a future date.
-Thus, while a forward sale is not allowed in Shariah, an ‘Ijarah’ for a future date is allowed, on the condition that the rent will be payable only after the asset is delivered to the Customer.
-The correct way, according to Shariah, is that the rent be charged after the Customer has taken delivery of the asset, and not from the day the price has been paid.
+Thus, while a forward sale is not allowed in Sharia, an ‘Ijarah’ for a future date is allowed, on the condition that the rent will be payable only after the asset is delivered to the Customer.
+The correct way, according to Sharia, is that the rent be charged after the Customer has taken delivery of the asset, and not from the day the price has been paid.

 Under the Amanah’s Ijarah Financing contract the first payment is due one month after settlement date which is the date that the Financier advanced money which was applied to the purchase of the property.
 Practically, this means that the first payment is due one month after the Customer obtains use of the property.
-This is in accordance with Shariah.
+This is in accordance with Sharia.

 In Amanah’s product, the Financier appoints the Customer as its Wakeel under a Wakala agreement and the Customer, initially, acquires the Property on behalf of the Financier as purchasing and custody agent, (and mortgages it to the Financier) who will thereby acquire a beneficial interest in the Financed Property.

-This is acceptable in Shariah.
+This is acceptable in Sharia.

 The second stage begins from the date when the client takes delivery from the supplier.
 At this stage, the relation of Mustajir and Ajir comes to play its role.

-The Amanah Ijarah Financing Agreement documents the intention of the parties that the Financier provides the financing to enable the Customer to obtain the use of the Property in a manner that is consistent with the principles of the Shariah under the concept of Ijarah for which the Customer will make rental payments which comprise the amount that was applied to the purchase of the Financed Property and our profit which is the amount calculated using the rental rate.
+The Amanah Ijarah Financing Agreement documents the intention of the parties that the Financier provides the financing to enable the Customer to obtain the use of the Property in a manner that is consistent with the principles of the Sharia under the concept of Ijarah for which the Customer will make rental payments which comprise the amount that was applied to the purchase of the Financed Property and our profit which is the amount calculated using the rental rate.

 In the Amanah Wakalah agreement, the Financier represents, and the Customer acknowledges, that the rental payments are set at a level which allows the Customer to also pay all amounts in respect of the property.
 In addition, under its obligations associated with the mortgage the Customer agrees to keep any mortgaged property in good repair and to pay all rates, taxes, and other expenses in relation to the property.

-This is in accordance with Shariah.
+This is in accordance with Sharia.

 It is the practice in Australia for Financiers to require that the financed property be insured.
 These requirements exist across the world including, in Islamic banks such as at Meezan Bank in Pakistan where Takaful (an Islamically permissible form of insurance) is used.